felipecarrillo100/geotifftilesetmodel/README.md

 Implements
 * __Implements GeoTiffTileSetModel__
 * __Adds infoFromUrl methods__
-* __Extends RasterTilesetModel calculate tiles from a Cloud Optimized URL__
+* __Extends RasterTilesetModel calculate tiles from a Cloud Optimized GeoTiff URL__

 The Main Components are:

 * __GeoTiffTileSetModel__: a ready to use LuciadRIA RasterTilesetModel to decode Cloud Optimized GeoTiffs

 ## To build